TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 ![Kratky](/assets/plantsClay.JPG)

 Bury the roots in the clay pebbles, making sure most of the roots are fully submerged in the water.
 Depending on how many clay pebbles you've used and how long the roots you, you might need to add more water to the bucket.
 In the image above I planted three cucumbers and one basil plant.
 I usually do more than one plant per bucket.
-With butter lettuce i'll do two plants since they get pretty wide, but with vine plants like cuccumber you can do a few more.
+With butter lettuce i'll do two plants since they get pretty wide, but with vine plants like cucumber you can do a few more.

 # You're Done

 Place your Kratky bucket in the appropriate sun for the plant you are growing.
 You don't need to add water, nutrients, or anything else.
-The three nutrient solutions we added will carry the plant from seedling to it's vegitative stage and on through it's blooming stage.
+The three nutrient solutions we added will carry the plant from seedling to the vegetative stage and on through it's blooming stage.
 I would just check on it every few days to make sure everything is going as planned.

 Enjoy